DeclanChidlow/vale.rocks/src/posts/team-fortress-stats.ori.md

 - Most Points: ${ tf2/Sniper.max.iPointsScored/value }

 ### Spy

+Like Sniper, the average public server has more than enough people playing Spy.
+The times where I will opt for Spy are when there are no other Spy players on the team, or when an Engineer's nest needs sapping.

 - Playtime: ${ assets/posts/team-fortress-stats/hours.js(tf2/Spy.accum.iPlayTime/value) } (${ assets/posts/team-fortress-stats/stats.js(tf2, "share", "Spy") })
 - Kills: ${ tf2/Spy.accum.iNumberOfKills/value }